tylerharter/cs301-projects/spring19/p6/README.md

 ## Q12: what is the average PPD of the "Ponzi" winery?

-## Q13: which winery in New Zealand has the highest average price per dollar?
+## Q13: which winery in New Zealand has the highest average PPD?

+Consider writing a function to answer this and Q14 and Q15 with the same code.

-## Q14 which winery in Australia has the highest average price per dollar?
+## Q14 which winery in Australia has the highest average PPD?

-## Q15 which winery in Canada has the highest average price per dollar?
+## Q15 which winery in Canada has the highest average PPD?

-## Q16 (5 points):
-Given a winery X, design a function to find out `variety` of all the wines produced.
-Using this function output the `variety` of all wines produced by `Heitz`.

-## Q17 (5 points):
-Re-use the function above to find out the `variety` of all wines produced by `Silvan Ridge`.

-## Q18 (5 points):
-What is the range of wine `prices` listed in the dataset?
-You can define a function that calculates the range of a list to do this.
-Note: A Range is defined as the difference between the maximum and minimum value of the list.
-For example: `[2, 1, 4, 8, 2, 5, 9, 3]` has range `9 - 1 = 8`

-## Q19 (5 points):
-What is the range of wine `points` listed in the dataset?
-Use the range function created above for prices to calculate the range for points in the dataset.

-## Q20 (5 points):
-This is a challenge question!
-It requires careful thought and structuring of your code.

-For this question we try to find wineries which are in direct competition with each other.
-By direct competition we mean the wineries which have the most number of wine varieties in common.
-Output the winery name which is a direct competitor to `Grand Pacific` and also output its ppd ratio.
-You can output these as a list with the winery name at index 0 and the ppd ratio at index 1.
+## Q16: which wine varieties are produced the by the "Quinta Nova de Nossa Senhora do Carmo" winery?

+Produce a Python list with no duplicates.

+## Q17: which wine varieties are produced the by the "Adega Cooperativa de Borba" winery?

+## Q18: which wine varieties are produced the by the "Global Wines" winery?

+## Q19: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Adega Cooperativa de Borba"?

+## Q20 what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Global Wines"?